kamu-data/kamu-docs/content/cli/collab/ipfs.md

 {{<image filename="/images/pages/ipfs/odf-chain.svg" alt="ODF dataset structure" width="350px" align="center">}}

-So, very similarly to IPFS, the composing parts of a datasets in `kamu` are:
+So, very similarly to IPFS, the composing parts of a dataset in `kamu` are:
 - **Immutable** - dataset only changes by appending new blocks
 - **Content-addressable** - a metadata block, data file, or a checkpoint are uniquely identified by their hashsum